howiemac/evoke6/README.md

 # evoke 6

-This is the stable production python 3 version of EVOKE.

-For the current development version, see [evoke 7](https://github.com/howiemac/evoke).

-For the stable python 2 version see [evoke 4](https://github.com/howiemac/evoke4).

-stable versions, see evoke 6 (python 3) or evoke 4 (python 2).

 EVOKE is a simple and powerful python web framework with pythonic "evo" templating.

 The evoke module allows you to create evoke apps, which are twisted web-server-applications which: